tentone/cart-pendulum/README.md

 - The challenge with training is to determine the ideal `m` and`b` for each input variable and the `e` value.
 - In other words training will consist in experimenting different values until we reach a value that is successful.
 - A simple approach to train the model is simply to randomly test for values until a good set of parameters appears that yields a good score.
+- As we can see for this case after 490K combinations we obtained one that yields perfect results!
+- Took a while but means that simple linear model can handle the task.

 <img src="\readme\model.gif" width="600">

-- For this simple scenario this approach can get fairly good results after a couple of minutes but it would not be usable for any real complex environment.
+- This training approach of course would not be usable for any real complex environment.
-- To ensure convergence of the training process a iterative/genetic approach can be use used.
+- To ensure convergence of the training process a iterative/genetic approach should be used.
 - We start with a random base model, test variations of the model and select the one that improved results, repeat until we get good results.
+- During this process we should also look out for `local maximum`.
+This happens when we get stuck with values that cannot be improved further.

-Neural-Network
+### Neural-Network

+TODO